Kakuye/tutorial-darknet/README.md

 NOTICE: the intent for this scripts are **not** to automatize but to **teach** how to install a darknet server with i2p and possible TOR routers to vpn into from external places.
-This is why **the script has no bash codig logic like if/for loops, file checks etc, but is all line by line commands with out any logic/checks so students can follow step by step or even copy and paste manually**
+This is why **the script has no bash codin logic like if/for loops, file checks etc, but is all line by line commands with out any logic/checks so students can follow step by step or even copy and paste manually**